Sakimori/matteo-the-prestige/README.md

   - Breezy 🎐: Occasionally swaps letters of a player's name, altering their name for the remainder of the game and changing their stats.
   - Starlight 🌃: The stars are displeased with dingers and will cancel most of them out by pulling them foul.
   - Meteor Shower 🌠: Has a chance to warp runners on base to none base causing them to score.
-  - Hurricane 🌀: Current patch weather, its effects will be revealed when new weathers are added.
-  - Tornado 🌪: Current patch weather, its effects will be revealed when new weathers are added.
+  - Hurricane 🌀: Flips the scoreboard every few innings.
+  - Tornado 🌪: Occasionally shuffles baserunners around to different bases.
+  - Torrential Downpour ⛈: The game does not end until one team scores X runs where X is the original inning count of the game, 9 by default.
-  - Torrential Downpour ⛈: Current patch weather, its effects will be revealed when new weathers are added.
+  - Summer Mist 🌁: Current patch weather, its effects will be added to here with the next patch.

 [Return to the top](https://github.com/Sakimori/matteo-the-prestige#matteo-the-prestige)